steveu/urm.st/content/home.md

 # Hello :) I'm Steve, a full stack Digital Product Designer from York.
-From user-centred design to frontend development.
-I think in UX, try to put humans first and data second.
-I like agile and interdisciplinary teams
+I love working in agile interdisciplinary teams, building software that makes a difference in peoples' lives.